gothwalritu/kickstarter-analysis/README.md

 Then, I organized the data according to the need of our goals for the project.
 As Louise is interested in the “plays” which comes in “theater” category.
 I created pivot tables and charts to check the effect of length of campaign on it success.
 I created another table and chart for plays outcomes based on their monetary goals which are shown and discussed in the following 3.1 and 3.2 sections.

 ***Challenge 3:*** It was quite challenging to create the table for the outcome of plays based on goal as there so many COUNTIFS looped in each other.
 At first it was confusing, and I kept doing mistake.
 But with practice and meticulous attention I was able to successfully produce the chart.
+Please chech the following picture for reference.

+**Refer Picture 2.2**

 # 3. Results